 Transmission is autosomal dominant.
-Genetic counseling should be offered to the affected families informing them of the 50% chance the offspring has of inheriting the disease-causing mutation and therefore being affected with the disorder.
+Genetic counseling should be offered to the affected families informing them of the 50% risk the offspring has of inheriting the disease-causing mutation and therefore being affected with the disorder.

 To date, there is no curative therapy.
 In case of carotid atherosclerosis or cardiovascular complications, a low-fat diet balanced in anti-oxidants (e.g. Mediterranean type) may be combined with statins (HMGCoA reductase inhibitors) that lower LDL cholesterol levels below 70 mg/dL.
 Oral anti-oxidants, or infused synthetic HDL-mimetics or reconstituted HDL, are being investigated as potential anti-atherosclerotic therapies.
 Regular cardiovascular monitoring should be offered to Apo AI deficient patients with extremely low HDL cholesterol (<20 mg/dL) because of the increased risk (Odds Ratio x2-3) of coronary artery disease.
 In cases exhibiting signs of amyloidosis, long-term follow-up of target organ function should be proposed.

 Prognosis depends on the occurrence of premature CHD and end-stage organ failure in cases with signs of amyloidosis.